6 Global Consumer Trends to Watch in 2022-2024

 Consumers are increasingly using their voice to shop.

-The voice commerce market is expected to be worth $40 billion by 2022.
+The voice commerce market is expected to be worth $40 billion this year.
 And companies like Amazon and Google are constantly finding more ways to make buying even easier.

-Searches for “echo auto,” an Amazon product that allows the Alexa home smart hub to be added to the user’s car, are up 125% since 2017.
+Searches for “echo auto”, an Amazon product that allows the Alexa home smart hub to be added to the user’s car, are up 116% since 2017.

-A recent study found that 62% of regular voice-activated speaker users were likely to buy something through their device in the next month.
+A 2019 study found that 62% of regular voice-activated speaker users were likely to buy something through their device in the next month.

 With 38.5% of the U.S. population expected to have used a voice assistant at least monthly in 2020, that number is likely grow larger in the future.

-In fact, close to half (43%) of smart speaker owners used the technology to shop last year.
+In fact, close to half (43%) of smart speaker owners used the technology to shop in 2020.

 Digital assistants are also a form of lead generation.